watameln/creator-docs/content/en-us/education/developer/beta-testing-experiences.md

 ### Discord Communities

 Many developers choose to create Discord communities for their experiences.
-To setup communities, we recommend that you investigate large experiences on Roblox, such as Adopt Me.
+To set up communities, we recommend that you investigate large experiences on Roblox, such as Adopt Me.
 Seeing how other communities are structured can inform your own decisions, such as what channels users will expect to see, and how users may engage with your community.

 <table>
 <thead>